satsinush/homelab/docs/3-deployment.md

 ./setup.sh
 ```

 > **⚠️ Important**: The setup script creates a user-specific email address.
-You **must** use this email for services like Vaultwarden to receive notifications via Matrix, otherwise you risk not being able to reset your password if needed.
-The Apprise SMTP gateway will automatically route these emails to your Matrix account (`@<username>`).
+You **must** use this email for services like Vaultwarden to receive password-reset and similar mail.
+The Apprise SMTP gateway routes those messages to Gotify.

 > **ℹ️ Tip**: You can run this script again at any time to recreate SSL certificates.
 The CA certificate will not be affected and all other settings will stay the same.